-[Updated September 1] The Covid-19 coronavirus has changed our lives – now we are accustomed to wearing face masks, social distancing and staying home, at least for the time being.
+[Updated November 20] The Covid-19 coronavirus has changed our lives – now we are accustomed to wearing face masks, social distancing and staying home, at least for the time being.
 International travel to and from Japan is still restricted, although Japan is working on a travel bubble with selected countries and regions and has lifted the entry ban for foreign residents.
-With polymerase chain reaction (PCR) testing centres planned around central Tokyo and Osaka, as well as near Narita, Haneda and Kansai airports, there is some hope that we’ll be seeing you in Japan soon.
+With polymerase chain reaction (PCR) testing centres now available in central Tokyo and Osaka, as well as at Narita airport, there is some hope that we’ll be seeing you in Japan soon.
+Reports indicate that Japan could open to all international tourists as early as spring next year.

-On August 30, Japan added 13 more nations to its no-entry list, bringing the total number of banned regions to 159.
+In November, Japan added two countries (Jordan and Myanmar) to its no-entry list while removing 11 locations (Australia, Brunei, China, Hong Kong, Macau, New Zealand, Republic of Korea, Singapore, Taiwan, Thailand and Vietnam), bringing the total number of banned regions to 152.
 Under the current restrictions, anyone who is not a Japanese citizen and has been to these countries or regions in the past 14 days will be denied entry into Japan.

-Asia Pacific: Australia, Bhutan, New Zealand, Bangladesh, Brunei, China (including Hong Kong and Macau), India, Indonesia, Republic of Korea, Malaysia, Maldives, Nepal, Pakistan, Philippines, Singapore, Taiwan, Thailand, Uzbekistan, Vietnam.
+Asia Pacific: Bhutan, Bangladesh, India, Indonesia, Malaysia, Maldives, Myanmar, Nepal, Pakistan, Philippines, Uzbekistan.

 North America: Canada, United States of America.